mustajab-matrix/mustajab-matrix/README.md

-# Hi, I'm Mustajab 👋
+# Hi there, I'm Mustajab 👋

 🎓 MSc in Engineering – University of Alberta
 🔬 Researcher in Computational Thermodynamics
-💡 Passionate about energy, fluid modeling, and scientific coding
-🌎 Based in Canada | Open to Research & Engineering Opportunities
+💡 Passionate about energy, fluid modeling, scientific coding and entrepreneurship 🌎 Based in Canada | Open to Research & Engineering Opportunities

 ## 📫 Let's connect